decorative graphic

 Core Skills: Exploring types of visualizations, contextualizing data visualization in the past and present

-As the final course in the MPS UXD program, the Capstone and Reflection empowers you to create a final portfolio containing a Capstone project from concept to a fully realized prototype.
-A faculty advisor will work closely with you to provide guidance and make suggestions as you document your design process while utilizing research and materials gathered throughout your time in the program.
+As the final course in the MPS UXD program, Capstone and Reflection requires each student to create a final portfolio containing a Capstone project from concept to a fully realized prototype.
+Students also provide documentation outlining their process for their design.
+Using research and materials developed over the course of the program, students work with a faculty advisor for guidance and critique during project development.

 4